I’m the author of three books, have contributed to several anthologies, and had the pleasure of being interviewed for a few books by other authors.

 Grave Undertakings

 From Amazon: “These days, with enrollment in mortuary schools equally divided between men and women, most forget that female funeral directors were once a rarity.
 While the public face of funeral service was slow to change, when it did there was nobody more public than Alexandra Kathryn Mosca.
 Detouring from her chosen path to become a writer, Mosca found funeral service.
 Or, more accurately, funeral service found her.
+Grave Undertakings is a memoir of Mosca’s singularly unique career. “

-Her experiences in a New York City mortuary school –where the class practiced embalming on the unclaimed bodies in Bellevue Hospital’s morgue –is equally comprehensive.
+My experiences in a New York City mortuary school –where the class practiced embalming on the unclaimed bodies in Bellevue Hospital’s morgue –are equally comprehensive.
 Included are accounts of the dark days of the tragedies of Sept.
 11th and Flight 587, balanced by the spectacle that was the funeral of Mob boss John Gotti.
-Mosca also shares a rare entrée into the private world of Playboy magazine.
+I also share a rare glimpse into the private world of Playboy magazine.
+My pictorial in Playboy set the industry abuzz and for a time seemed to spell doom for my career.
+Instead, my career continued to flourish, and my writing career was born.

-Funerals of the Famous Volume 7
+Funerals of the Famous (Vol.7)

 The lives and deaths of the famous hold a special intrigue for people worldwide.
 In this latest addition in the Funerals of the Famous series, you’ll find stories of some of the most memorable personalities in history.
 With photographs and thoroughly researched profiles, Funerals of the Famous Volume 7 showcases the colorful details of each individual’s death, funeral service and burial.